chekkan/chekkan.com/content/_drafts/guard-clauses-in-javascript.md.md

 What should the return value of this function be if the input `score` is a string?
 Should it return `NaN`? throw an exception? or return `-1`?

 It may be that in the context where this function is beign used, it will never get into the erronous state I've listed above.
 For example, `rating(toPercentage(score, 1, 10))`.
 Lets assume that `toPercentage` is returning a percentage given a score between `1` and `10`.
 So, in this context we can see that the function `rating` is actually beign used to covert a score from 1 to 10 to 1 to 5.
-Perhaps, `toPercentage` handles the case when the initial score variable is not a finite
+Perhaps, `toPercentage` handles the case when the initial score variable is not a number between 1, to 10 (by capping the value), or the case when score is a string returning 0 etc. We don't know without looking in the source code of the function. the `toPercentage` function could even be provided by an npm package.

 How about writting these assumptions down?